 The answer to this division may lie in a small detail:

-The German wording, ‘Dit is Guden Hert’ translates to ‘This is the Golden Hart’, thereby creating the religious overtone here.
+The Dutch wording, ‘Dit is Guden Hert’ translates to ‘this is the golden deer’, thereby creating the religious overtone here.
 The falling sign indicates displeasure at the failure to succeed; the hunters’ paltry killings will not be enough for the winter to come and therefore, they are to continue until they do.

 This unfulfilled quest could be the reason why the hunters are no longer welcome in the village.
 Their gaze is out over the valley at the jollity of the villagers at play.